 Lopy e-mailed me last night to remind me that my story must be filed no later than 5 a.m.
-By 8 a.m., my voice mail was full, and I was ignoring Lopy’s frantic IMs.
+By 8 a.m., my voice mailbox was full, and I was ignoring Lopy’s frantic IMs.
 The general election is over 18 months away.
-Why the hell do I have a 5 a.m. deadline in April of 2007?
+So why the hell do I have a 5 a.m. deadline in April of 2007?

-By now, all of the leading Democratic presidential candidates have set up headquarters in Second Life.
+All leading Democratic presidential candidates have headquarters in Second Life.
 The media coverage of these campaigns has been muddled, skeptical, and occasionally mocking.
 For reporters who can’t tell the difference between a virtual world and a video game, there’s no apparent reason for the campaigns to be here.
-Those same reporters are overlooking the fact that presidential campaigns are already a game, and moving that game into a virtual world full of sex-crazed furries and flying penises is a logical progression in the already weird history of American politics.
+Those same reporters overlook that presidential campaigns are already a game, and moving that game into a virtual world full of sex-crazed furries and flying penises is a logical progression in the already weird history of American politics.

 The part I don’t understand is how professional political consultants are allowing any of this to happen.
-In an era where consultants seemingly control every minute aspect of a candidate’s message, and campaign events are carefully scripted, Second Life is like the wild west.
+In an era where consultants seemingly control every minute aspect of a candidate’s message and carefully scripted campaign events, Second Life is like the wild west.
 Nothing about Second Life is predictable or controllable.

 On the one hand, the consultant class must know the risks involved in bringing their campaigns into a world ruled by anarchy.
-On the other hand, they don’t want to miss out on the next-big-thing.
+But, on the other hand, they don’t want to miss out on the next big thing.

-New media has had a significant impact on the political process over the past five years.
-Blogs had a significant impact on the 2004 US presidential election and will continue to be a vital force for the foreseeable future.
+New media has significantly impacted the political process over the past five years.
+For example, blogs significantly influenced the 2004 US presidential election and will continue to be a vital force for the foreseeable future.